Rishabhrj03/test101/README.md

 cd backend

-Install the required dependencies:
+Install the dependencies:

 bash

 npm install

+Configure environment variables:

-Create a .env file in the backend directory with the following environment variables:
+Create a .env file in the backend directory and add the following environment variables:

 bash